 If the PAN is exceeded within any criterion, priority will be given to applicants whose home address is closest to the school.

-Where two or more applications cannot otherwise be separated, random allocation will be used to decide who is allocated a place.
+Where two or more applications cannot otherwise be separated, random allocation will be used to decide who is allocated a place - see section 8 on page 11.

 2.2 Primary Schools - Urban